crcollins/chemtools-webapp/README.md

         -----END RSA PRIVATE KEY-----"
     }

-If the caller is logged in then it will return a public key with <username>@chemtools-webapp.
+If the caller is logged in then it will return a public key with $USERNAME@chemtools-webapp.

 ### Get User's Public Key ###
 This is used mainly for getting the user's public key for use on the supercomputers.
 So instead of having to copy the file to the supercomputer and then append it to the authorized_keys file one can just wget and append.

-    /account/public/<username>/
+    /account/public/$USERNAME/

-    wget /account/public/<username>/ -O- >> ~/.ssh/authorized_keys
+    wget /account/public/$USERNAME/ -O- >> ~/.ssh/authorized_keys